Get a Consultation

 Can a Trustee also be a Beneficiary?

-Yes.
-Many trustees are also beneficiaries of their trust.
-For instance, in family trusts, the surviving spouse will often be the Trustee and the Trustee’s beneficiary.
-However, if the sole Trustee is also the Trustee’s sole beneficiary, this arrangement invalidates the trust.
-One way to prevent this problem is to designate a successor trustee or successor beneficiary when setting up the trust.
+Yes, many trustees are also beneficiaries of their trust.
+For instance, in family trusts, the surviving spouse will often be both the Trustee and the Trustee’s beneficiary.
+However, if the sole Trustee is also the Trustee’s sole beneficiary, this arrangement may invalidate the trust.
+To prevent this issue, it’s advised to designate a successor trustee or successor beneficiary when setting up the trust.

 Can a Trustee Be a Beneficiary of a Trust